dfmorrison/mds/README.md

 * `:port`, if supplied it should be a positive integer, the port to use for communicating with the server; it defaults to `9892`.

-The required matrix argument should be symmetrical, or at least close to.
-If it is not symmetrical it is forced into that form by replacing both elements of each of the  corresponding pairs of elements on opposite sides of the main diagonal by their means.
-This is sensible if the values are reasonably close, perhaps only differing because of round off errors.
-If they are radically different the results may make no sense.
-The values of the elements of this matrix should be ACT-R similarity values in the range [-1, 0].
-If, after any necessary averaging of pairs, they are outside this range then, after conversion of [0, 1] dissimilarities they are silently replaced by 0 or 1 as appropriate.

-The return value is a list of two element lists, each sublist representing one point in the reduced space.
+The return value of `mods:scaleis` is a list of two element lists, each sublist representing one point in the reduced space.

 For example, calling